Pink Means Feminine

 - Subverted in the Vorkosigan Saga where the eight-foot-tall Cute Monster Girl, Sergeant Taura had been told that pink would make her look less intimidating.
 Because of this, most of her civilian wardrobe is a nearly fluorescent pink that does NOT work on her.
 One of the running gags in Winterfair Gifts is the efforts of the rest of the cast to correct her of this fallacy.

-- Delores Umbridge of Harry Potter surrounds herself with pink, to try to cover up her Jerkass nature.
+- Dolores Umbridge surrounds herself with pink, to try to cover up her Jerkass nature.

 - As well, when the Weasley twins open their shop in Diagon Alley, they have a range of items marketed to girls which are all pink.